 - Liz Kossnar, Associate Editor, Simon & Schuster Books for Young Readers

-- Susan Stockdale, author
+- Susan Stockdale, author and illustrator

 Happy writing and illustrating!